Herbalife Q3: Huge Issues Exposed By FTC Order

 Management is painting a picture that things are turning around in North America, but is that really the case?

-One of the numbers published each quarter in the QBKM is the Average Sales Leaders* with VP, sometimes referred to as Average Active Sales Leaders.
-Herbalife deems this number so important that it is included in their annual report as is considered " an indication of the success of our strategies and execution".
+One of the numbers published each quarter in the QBKM is the Average Sales Leaders with VP, sometimes referred to as Average Active Sales Leaders.
+Herbalife deems this number so important that it is included in their annual report and is considered "an indication of the success of our strategies and execution".

 [Source: Herbalife 2015 Annual Report - Page 45]